t-systems-on-site-services-gmbh/german-elmo-model/README.md

 This pretrained model can be used with [bilm-tf](https://github.com/allenai/bilm-tf) (the tensorflow implementation of ELMo).
 Before usage it can (should) be fine tuned with your domain specific data (see below).

 ## How this ELMo Model has been trained
 This ELMo Model has been trained by using the [tensorflow version of bilm](https://github.com/allenai/bilm-tf).
-It was trained in the special [German Wikipedia Text Corpus](https://github.com/t-systems-on-site-services-gmbh/german-wikipedia-text-corpus).
+It was trained on the special [German Wikipedia Text Corpus](https://github.com/t-systems-on-site-services-gmbh/german-wikipedia-text-corpus).

 The benefit of this text corpus is that it does not just contain the article space of the wiki.
 It also contains the comments for a larger text corpus and a more sloppy language.
 This should improve the quality of downstream tasks when you process conversations like mails, chats, tweets or support tickets.